arturcarvalho/cr_srs/content/articles/multiple-assig/multiple-assig.md

 title: "JavaScript multiple left-hand assignment "
 date: 2019-05-13
 tags: ["JavaScript"]
-description: "var a=b=c=1"
+description: "What happens when you do: 'var a=b=c=1'"
 ---

-You can assign multiple variables in JavaScript in the same line of code:
+In JavaScript, you can assign multiple variables in the same line of code:

 ```js
 var a = 1, b = 2